yanglyu520/snippetBox/part1.md

 This project is a journey documenting how I learn web app development with golang step by step.

+## Part 1: Inital setup for the project

+## Task List:
+1. Print Hello World to the terminal
+2. Create a basic server
+3. Configure the server
+4. Create a webpage that says hello world, using either DefaultServeMux, or self-defined ServeMux
+5. Create 2 more paths and handlers using above method
+6. Update our application so that /snippet/create route only responds to HTTP request `POST`
+7.

 ## Lessons Learnt

 ### step 1: create a module